adaptivecomputing/grails-new-doc/README.md

 This plugin is a backport of Grails 2.x documentation (toc.yml, gdoc file structure without section numbers, fixed groovydoc duplicates, etc) to Grails 1.x projects.
 It provides three scripts.

+## Grails Doc Extensions

+The new-doc command has been improved slightly to set a maximum allowed table of contents depth for what is actually rendered in the ToC, not for what is available for links, etc.

+Configure this by using the grails.doc.tocDepth configuration parameter in Config.groovy.
+This defaults to Integer.MAX_VALUE in order to render all possible elements in the ToC.

 ## Groovydoc Extensions

 The new-doc command has been improved to include or exclude folders for use in building the groovydoc.